pulp/pulp/docs/sphinx/user-guide/nodes.rst

 Admin Client Extensions
 ^^^^^^^^^^^^^^^^^^^^^^^

-The admin extensions provide *Nodes* specific commands used to perform nodes administration.
+The admin extensions provide *Nodes* specific commands used to perform node administration which includes the following:
-These tasks include the following:

  * Child node activation.
  * Child node deactivation.